-Myrto Papadopoulos is a documentary photographer, educator and filmmaker.
+Myrto Papadopoulos is a photographer, educator and filmmaker.
 Her work tends to focus on issues surrounding gender, identity, and trauma.

 She finished her studies in 2003 after completing a five-year Fine Arts degree, majored in painting and photography.
 In 2006, she applied for a documentary photography degree at the ICP (International Centre of Photography) in New York, where she was granted a scholarship.

-The Washington Post, Nationalgeographic.com, DIE ZEIT, WIRED, Lens New York Times, Time.com, ARTE TV, ZDF TV among others.
+Her clients include: TIME Magazine, Smithsonian Magazine, WSJ, Le Monde, The Guardian, GEO International, The Washington Post, Nationalgeographic.com, DIE ZEIT, WIRED, Lens New York Times, ARTE TV, ZDF TV among others.
 Today she works as a freelance photographer and a documentary filmmaker and is represented by Redux Pictures in NY.